-MATH 1106 Pre-Algebra Prerequisite: A student must meet one
+MATH 1106 Pre-Algebra

 Prerequisite: A student must meet one of the following criteria to register for this course:

 - Two High school STEM or Core Math courses with grades of C or higher - Accuplacer QAS with a score of 225 or higher This course is an introduction to elementary algebra.
 It includes rational numbers, like terms, exponents, and linear equation solving.
 This course may not be used to meet general education or math requirements in a program.
 Check with an advisor to see if this course can be used as an elective credit toward a degree.